DerGuru/The-Resonant/New Chapters/04 - Part4/P4-14_Another_New_Equilibrium.md

 "Good.
 It should be available."

 "And I'm naming you as co-author.
-You, RAE, Lina, Milo.
+You and Lina, Milo.
 Everyone who made it possible."
 She smiled.
 "Legacy isn't just students.
 It's knowledge.
 Freely shared."

 ---

-Jason stood in a training room, teaching a new student.
-Showing them the mug he'd fixed years ago.
+We stood in a training room, teaching a new student.
+Showing them the mug we'd fixed years ago.

-"This is where it started," he said.
+"This is where it started," we said.
 "One small change.
 One careful choice.
 Precision over power.
 Caution over haste.
 Ethics over expediency."

 "Can I really learn this?" the student asked.

 "If you're patient.
 If you're ethical.
 If you choose carefully."
-Jason smiled.
+We smiled.
 "Yes.
 You can absolutely learn this."

 The student's eyes lit with hope.

-Behind Jason, Lina coordinated schedules.
+Behind us, Lina coordinated schedules.
 Kira guided another student through perception exercises.
 Elyra demonstrated advanced techniques.
 Milo typed on his laptop, managing logistics.

 The facility hummed.
 Students learned.
 Teachers taught.
 Knowledge compounded.
 Community built.